matt-curtis/Fluid-for-Sketch/README.md

 ![Preview Mode](README/preview-mode.png)

-Opens a window that allows you to preview the selected artboard at a range of preset device and icon sizes.
-You can also copy the preview artboard to paste into Sketch, or export an image of the preview artboard at different scales (@1x, @2x, @3x, and so on).
+Opens a window allowing you to preview the selected artboard at a range of preset device and icon sizes.
+You can also copy the preview artboard to paste into Sketch (Didn't have a mobile design?
+Now you do!), or export an image of the preview artboard at different scales (@1x, @2x, @3x, and so on).

 ### Toggle Sizes (⌃ + ⇧ + S)